DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14.

 DenominatorNumber of Utah residents.

-How Do We Compare With the U.S.?Rates for diabetes deaths in Utah are consistently higher than those for the U.S.
+How Do We Compare With the U.S.?Between 1999 to 2008 rates for diabetes deaths in Utah were consistently higher than those for the U.S. However, since 2008 Utah now has similar death rates for diabetes compared to the U.S.

 What Is Being Done?Diabetes educators play a prominent role in providing information about nutrition, exercise, and blood glucose monitoring.
 Diabetes education for all people with diabetes is encouraged.
-The Utah Healthy Living through Environment, Policy, and Improved Clinical Care (EPICC) Program promotes diabetes education throughout the state.
+The Utah Healthy Living through Environment, Policy, and Improved Clinical Care ([http://choosehealth.utah.gov/ EPICC]) Program promotes diabetes education throughout the state.

-EPICC also provides monthly Telehealth broadcasts to update health care professionals on the latest diabetes treatments and research.
-EPICC meets with representatives from local health insurance plans to discuss opportunities for quality improvement in treatment for their clients with diabetes.
+Staff from the EPICC Pragram meet with representatives from local health insurance plans to discuss opportunities for quality improvement in treatment for their clients with diabetes.

-Evidence-based PracticesDiabetes Self-Management Education and Support (DSMES) has been shown to improve blood glucose control in people with diabetes.
+Evidence-based PracticesDiabetes Self-Management Education and Support ([https://www.cdc.gov/diabetes/managing/education.html DSMES]) has been shown to improve blood glucose control in people with diabetes.
 Education programs may be certified by the American Diabetes Association or the Association of Diabetes Educators.
-A list of DSMES programs in Utah is available at [http://livingwell.utah.gov/
+A list of DSMES programs available in Utah is available at [https://livingwell.utah.gov/program.php?grp=diab].

-Health Program InformationEPICC works with health care providers, including diabetes educators, community health centers, and health plans to improve the care provided to Utahns with diabetes.
+Health Program InformationStaff from the [http://choosehealth.utah.gov/ EPICC] Program work with health care providers, including diabetes educators, dietitians, pharmacists, community health centers, community health workers, work-sites, and health plans to improve the care provided to Utahns with diabetes.